-- competitive Balancing and LFAS markets, which will promote economic efficiency by enabling greater Independent Power Producer participation in the provision of these services; and - a more adaptable IT system supporting the current WEM.
+On 1 July 2012, Rule Change Proposal RC_2011_10, became effective amending the Market Rules and providing competitive Balancing and LFAS markets, which will promote economic efficiency by enabling greater Independent Power Producer participation in the provision of these services.
+The Market evolution Program (MEP) has also included the development of a more adaptable IT system to support the current WEM.